Facebook Groups contain valuable information and resources.

 After entering into one group and launching a search via the search bar in the top left corner, you can select the time range with the button in the top right corner.

 You can get the most recent results, like from the last 7, 14, 31 or 90 days.
-You can see the findings since you began to use Grytics or since your group inception (you may need to launch the history import).
+You can see the findings for the last 90 days or since you began using Grytics.
 You can also select a custom period, like an academic semester, a conference, a sales/promotion…

 3. View search results volume, statistics (posts, comments, mention by post type, mention by month)